Pin Point Consulting logo

 • July 7, 2025

-For a long time it was clear to me: decisions in the team need consensus - everyone has to agree before we act.
-That sounds democratic, appreciative and integrative.
-But recently I experienced how powerful a different principle can be: consent .
+For a long time, I was convinced that team decisions required consensus – everyone had to agree before we acted.
+That sounds democratic, respectful, and inclusive.
+But recently I experienced how powerful another principle can be: consent .

-At first everything resisted in me.
-How should I support a decision if I am not fully convinced?
-How can I go over the opinion of others?
-And yet this experience changed me - because I understood: Consent does not mean indifference.
+At first, everything in me resisted.
+How could I support a decision if I wasn't fully convinced?
+How could I disregard the opinions of others?
+And yet, this experience changed me – because I understood: consent doesn't mean indifference.
 It means trust.

-🤝 consensus means : together we are looking for the best possible solution that everyone agrees .
-That sounds ideal - but can also paralyze, especially in complex or time -critical situations.
+🤝 Consensus means : We work together to find the best possible solution that everyone agrees on .
+That sounds ideal – but it can also be paralyzing, especially in complex or time-critical situations.

-🚀 Consent asks instead : Are there serious objections to this solution?
-If not - then we try it out!
+Instead , Konsent : Are there any serious objections to this solution?
+If not – then let's try it out!

-The principle comes from models such as Sociocracy or Holacracy and is based on a simple but powerful thoughts:
+The principle originates from models such as Sociocracy or Holacracy and is based on a simple but powerful idea:

-Instead of looking for perfect answers, responsibility is distributed .
-The team gets into action, gains experience - and develops in doing.
+Instead of seeking perfect answers, responsibility is distributed .
+The team takes action, gains experience – and develops through doing.

-Consent is based on something that wears every good cooperation: trust .
+Consent is based on something that underpins all good cooperation: trust .

 It means: